tommyrharper/substrate-dex/README.md

 This constant product does not change for the lifetime of a pool.

-We can then calculate the marginal price of an asset `a` at any time `t` by dividing the reserves of an asset `a` by the reserves of asset `b`.
+We can then calculate the marginal price of an asset `a` at any time `t` by dividing the reserves of an asset `a` by the reserves of asset `b`:

 ![](2022-08-03-12-21-38.png)

-The price is essentially a ratio of the volume of each asset in the pool, and the model relies on market arbitrage to ensure the price is always driven back to a normal market rate
+The price is essentially a ratio of the volume of each asset in the pool, and the model relies on market arbitrage to ensure the price is always driven back to a normal market rate.

 ![](2022-08-03-11-35-37.png)

-We get the amount of lp_tokens provided to the initial liquidity provider by square rooting the constant product
+We get the amount of lp_tokens provided to the initial liquidity provider by square rooting the constant product:

 ```
 lp_tokens_for_new_pool = sqrt(constant_product)